Putin foe manages strong showing in Moscow vote

 Allowing Navalny to run - and lose - would have increased Sobyanin's legitimacy, went the argument.

 The Kremlin-backed candidate said it had been a fair fight.
-"We have organised the cleanest, most competitive, most open election in the history of Moscow," he told thousands of supporters around midnight.
+"We have organized the cleanest, most competitive, most open election in the history of Moscow," he told thousands of supporters around midnight.

 In an unusual ruling, a court in the city of Kirov released Navalny on bail the day after he was sentenced to allow him to run in the election in the capital, whose 12 million inhabitants account for more than a fifth of the Russian economy.